Skills: Perforation, Wireline Logging

 Employment Type: Full Time Salaried Employee

-- Under direct supervision, rigs-up and rigs-down surface and down hole well logging equipment, operates rig hoist and pressure control equipment on work locations for the purpose of recording information about sub-surface geologic formations.
+- Under direct supervision, rigs-up and rigs-down surface and down hole well logging equipment on work locations for the purpose of recording information about sub-surface geologic formations.

 - Operates well logging equipment at job site.

 - Assembles down hole well logging tools (electric, nuclear, sonic, and other well logging tools).

 - Maintains, cleans and performs preventative maintenance on down-hole and surface well logging equipment.